- Human Evolution Research

 Theropithecus oswaldi (baboon), Equus oldowayensis (zebra), Elephas recki (elephant), Metridiochoerus hopwoodi (pig), and Hippopotamus gorgops were very large and specialized grazers (grass-eaters).
 Hippopotamus gorgops was a specialized aquatic hippo.
 Its elevated eye sockets allowed it to see while most of the body rested in the water.

 However, between about 900,000 and 360,000 years ago, these species became extinct, and were replaced by close relatives.
 The replacement species were smaller and capable of changing their diets more effectively.
-Some replacements, such as the zebra Equus grevyi and the elephant Loxodonta africana, are capable of browsing or grazing.
+Some replacements, such as the zebra Equus grevyi and the elephant Loxodonta africana, are capable of browsing (eating leaves and other high-growing vegetation) or grazing (eating grass and other low-growing vegetation).
 The baboon Papio anubis is an omnivore capable of living both on the ground and in the trees.
 Phacochoerus aethiopicus is a warthog that grazes and consumes a variety of other foods including seeds, fruits, shrubs and tubers.
 Hippopotamus amphibious, the modern hippopotamus, moves long distances over land to find water.
 Specialized grazers at Olorgesailie became less dominant as environmental changes between wet and dry became more prominent.

 The evolution and survival of species that possess more flexible or versatile ways of life provide some insights into human evolution.
 Although the handaxe-making hominins were successful for a long time, the handaxe way of life also came to an end in the Olorgesailie region by around 400,000 years ago.
-The handaxe hominins was replaced by others who made smaller and more diverse toolkits.
+They were replaced by others who made smaller and more diverse toolkits.
 It seems likely, then, that the emergence of versatile adaptations in both hominins and other mammals was a critical evolutionary response in such highly changeable surroundings.

 Melson, W.G., Potts, R., 2002.
 Origin of reddened and melted zones in Pleistocene sediments of the Olorgesailie basin, southern Kenya Rift.
 Journal of Archaeological Science 29, 307-316.